-This MD&A for Tincorp Metals Inc. (formerly Whitehorse Gold Corp.) and its subsidiaries (collectively, "Tincorp" or the "Company") should be read in conjunction with the Company's audited consolidated financial statements as at and for the years ended December 31, 2022 and 2021, and the related notes contained therein.
+This Management's discussion and Analysis ("MD&A") for Tincorp Metals Inc. (formerly Whitehorse Gold Corp.) and its subsidiaries (collectively, "Tincorp" or the "Company") should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements as at and for the three and six months ended June 30, 2023 and 2022, and the related notes contained therein.
 In addition, the Company reports its financial position, financial performance and cash flow in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
-The Company's significant accounting policies are set out in Note 2 of the consolidated financial statements for the year ended December 31, 2022 and 2021.
+The Company's material accounting policies are set out in Note 2 of the unaudited consolidated interim financial statements for the three and six months ended June 30, 2023 as well as Note 2 to the audited consolidated financial statements for the year ended December 31, 2022.